SMART Health Check-in

 Completion Behavior

-The protocol tells the source app what to do immediately after posting the encrypted response.
-The Verifier decides how to store, retrieve, and bind that response inside its own application.
+The OID4VP direct_post.jwt response endpoint tells the source app what to do immediately after posting the encrypted response.
+The SMART clinical request body stays limited to requested health artifacts and forms.

 Shim API